Tomaz612/SIEM-Honeypot-Sentinel-Lab/README.md

 ---

-- Save the workbook as:
+- Save the workbook with a descriptive name.

-`Windows VM Attack Map`

 ---